 Composer John Harbison leads a master class with students who will perform two of his chamber music works on the Brown University Orchestra programs on Thursday, November 21 and Friday, November 22.
 This masterclass is open to the public for observation.

 Thanks Victor (featured on 11/21/19 BUO program)

 Musicians: Derek Xu and Maria Zou, violins; Annie Wu, viola; Charlotte Whatley, cello

 Brown Bag Concerts are casual, free admission events showcasing Brown University musicians.
 At these concerts, guests are welcome to bring their lunch and come and go as they please.

-Music Now is an informal forum series for Brown’s community of composers as well as students and faculty interested in contemporary music.
+Music Now is an informal forum series for Brown’s community of composers and music scholars.
 These talks are free and open to the public.
-This week’s guest is our Brown University colleague, Charrise Barron, Presidential Diversity Postdoctoral Fellow, CSREA, Department of Religious Studies, and Department of Africana Studies.